-On behalf of wronged consumers, Mr. Markham also pioneered the pending per se challenge to certain business practices employed by the world’s largest retailer of replaceable contact lenses (1-800 Contacts, Inc.), discerning that by its bidding agreements with smaller rivals it had not only rigged bidding for online ads, but also allocated Internet sales leads and advertising opportunities with its direct rivals.
-This challenge is being litigated at present on behalf of consumers in a series of consolidated class-actions in which Mr. Markham is collaborating with several of the nation’s leading antitrust firms, including Boies Schiller Flexner LLP.
+On behalf of wronged consumers, Mr. Markham also pioneered the pending challenge to certain business practices employed by the world’s largest retailer of replaceable contact lenses (1-800 Contacts, Inc.), discerning that by its bidding agreements with smaller rivals it had not only rigged bidding for online ads, but also allocated Internet sales leads and advertising opportunities with its direct rivals.
+This challenge is being litigated at present on behalf of consumers in a series of consolidated class-actions in which Mr. Markham is collaborating with several of the nation’s leading antitrust firms.

 Our Extensive Trial Experience.
 Most antitrust cases settle before trial, and therefore many antitrust attorneys understandably lack experience trying their cases in court.
 Our attorneys, however, have substantial experience trying cases to juries and trial judges in a broad array of cases.
 We think that this experience makes a significant difference in our ability to litigate antitrust claims: we will not hesitate to try a worthy case to a jury, and our adversaries can usually grasp this point from the manner in which we perform our work.

 Our Ability to Accept Large Cases.
 Several times we have been opposed by teams of highly capable attorneys fielded by leading global law firms.
 In any such matter, or whenever the need arises, we can quickly assemble our own team of first-rate professionals who have worked with us successfully on prior occasion, and we can also procure essential litigation services from reliable outside service-providers, so that we are never outmatched or overwhelmed even by the largest or most pro-active global firm.
 We think that our work in these matters has reflected favorably on us, and we have obtained successful results for our clients in exceedingly difficult, sprawling, and complex antitrust controversies.
-All the while, we are able to maintain our reasonable billing arrangements because of the manner in which our practice is structured and our lean fixed costs (we do not maintain a standing army of associate attorneys).
+All the while, we are able to maintain our reasonable billing arrangements because of the manner in which our practice is structured and our lean fixed costs.

 Our Public Appearances in National Media.
 Mr. Markham has appeared on repeated occasion in various national and regional media to discuss newsworthy antitrust matters.
 Most recently, he was invited to appear twice on Bloomberg TV.
 On one show, he analyzed a major antitrust trial that was tried to a jury, speaking after Mr. Tim Higgins.
 On the next show, which appears in the below video, he discussed why the defendant won the case, again speaking after Mr. Higgins.